 - The fire alarms and fire extinguishers must have been inspected once in the past year.

 - The fire sprinklers must have been inspected once in the last 5 years.

 - Exit signs and emergency lighting must be working properly.

-The Fire Department will want to see certifications of compliance, verifying that the systems are being maintained and are operational.
+The Fire Department will want to see certifications of compliance, verifying that the systems of the commercial space are being maintained and are operational.

 If you have specific questions regarding signage for your building or business, schedule an in-person appointment to meet with a planner at the City of Santa Monica.
-You can schedule an appointment with City Planning by clicking HERE.
+To schedule an appointment with City Planning, click HERE.

 For general information on portable signage, upper level signage and information signage in Downtown Santa Monica, click HERE.

 To submit a question about signage through 311, or to find information on the City's sign regulations, click HERE.

 A Use of Public Property Permit (UoPP) is required when any person or a company would like to temporarily use any public street, parkway, sidewalk, alley, park, or other public land.
 Temporary uses may include: